Skip to Main Content

 Solid Edge gives us the accuracy we need, and as a new user I found it very intuitive.
 It is easy to learn through trial and error.

-Paul Tigwell, Mechanical Design Consultant
+Paul Tigwell, Mechanical Design Consultant, Tokamak Energy

 The search for a source of clean, unlimited power with no carbon emissions